quanterall/PureScriptMaterials/basics/02-composite-datatypes.md

 0
 ```

-10. Define a function `takeFromList :: Int -> [a] -> [a]` that returns the first N elements from a
+10. Define a function `takeFromList :: Int -> List a -> List a` that returns the first N elements
-    list, or as many as possible if N is greater than the length of the list.
+    from a list, or as many as possible if N is greater than the length of the list.

 ```purescript
 Q> takeFromList 3 [1..5]